 See more: Best Toys for 4-Year-Olds

-Kids three and older can build this wooden puzzle, featuring 24 durable wooden jigsaw pieces that fit together smoothly and display gorgeously detailed African animal scenes.
+Kids 3 and older can build this wooden puzzle, featuring 24 durable wooden jigsaw pieces that fit together smoothly and display gorgeously detailed African animal scenes.

-Ideal for preschoolers, this wooden puzzle is made up for 24 pieces and introduces kids to the majesty of natural and her animals.
+Ideal for preschoolers, this puzzle is made up of 24 wooden pieces and introduces kids to the majesty of Mother Nature and her animals.

-With 22 pieces total, this puzzle is great for kids three up and colorfully lets them learn about every season.
+With 22 pieces total, this puzzle is great for kids 3 up and lets them colorfully learn about every season.

 This wooden puzzle, from one of our go-to brands, teaches your kids the alphabet, and takes a beating while doing it.

 This Hape alphabet puzzle is made up of sturdy, chunky pieces perfect for little hands.
 It’s ideal for toddlers, who discover which letters go into which slots on the board.

 For dinosaur-loving kids, the DinoPuzzle features bright creatures that are easy for little hands to grab and move around.

 Great for kids ages 3 and up, the DinoPuzzle promotes shape recognition.
 Kids figure out where each piece fits and watch the dino design come to life.

 A puzzle that's a world of possibilities.
 Each animal piece has the first letter of its name on it — in lowercase on one side, and uppercase on the other — and is handcrafted from birch and rubberwood, and colored with child-safe, non-toxic stains.

 This 26-piece puzzle offers kids 2 and up endless opportunities for fun and challenging play, from learning the alphabet by puzzling together friendly animals from Alligator to Zebra — to honing their wild and woolly storytelling skills.